Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

 ## How to access Ieng6 Computer?
 * There are two ways to access the Ieng6 computers.
 The first is to access them on campus in the CSE building.
 The second way is to access them remotely.
-For this course specifically, you will be using <strong> Visual Studio Code </strong> to remotely access to these computer and do work on them.
+For this course specifically, you will be using <strong> Visual Studio Code </strong> to remotely access these computers and do work on them.
 * To connect remotely, you will need your course-specific account and password that you have set in order to activate that account to log into the computer.

 ## What is Visual Studio Code and how to get it?
 * This is an IDE which is also known as a code editor.
-It work like any other code editors out there.
+It works like any other code editor out there.
-* You can obtain it by either search it up or go to this link here: https://code.visualstudio.com/
+* You can obtain it by either searching it up or going to this link here: https://code.visualstudio.com/
-* There is a version for every platform out there so no need to worries about device compatibilities.
+* There is a version for every platform out there so no need to worry about device compatibilities.

 <p align="center">
     <img width="1000" src= vscodedownload.png